Location

 From The Vault

 The Leventhal Map and Education Center cares for more than a quarter million cartographic and geographic objects, including maps, atlases, charts, globes, gazetteers, ephemera, research texts, and data sets.
 With such an extensive collection, it is likely that many of these objects will never be included in exhibitions for public viewing.
 Our latest series, From The Vault, attempts to remedy that limitation.
-From The Vault is a biweekly, casual collections showing of objects selected by Map Center staff.
-These drop-in sessions do not include a formal presentation, though Map Center staff will be available to interpret objects, chat, and answer questions.
+From The Vault is a biweekly, casual collections showing of objects selected by Leventhal Center staff.
+These drop-in sessions do not include a formal presentation, though Leventhal Center staff will be available to interpret objects, chat, and answer questions.